thiagoluna/create-bitcoin-wallet/README.md

 ## 💻 Project

 This project allows to create a Bitcoin Wallet on Bitcoin Blockchain.
 The code is simple but functional.
-The Wallet was created in Bitcoin-Faucet and linked on Electrum to manage the transactions.
+The Wallet was created in Bitcoin Testnet Faucet (bitcoin.networks.testnet) and linked on Electrum to manage the transactions.

 I use https://coinfaucet.eu/en/btc-testnet/ to send tBTC to my wallet.
 I see the transactions on https://live.blockcypher.com/btc-testnet/